Stopping and waiting

 Taxi and private hire drivers can stop to pick up or drop off customers in many areas where there are waiting or stopping restrictions.
 Drivers should be aware that:

 Taxis and private hire vehicles can pick up or set down customers in a bus lane even if they are not normally allowed to drive in it.
 The only exceptions are stretches of red route where stopping is not permitted because of the disruption this would cause to already busy roads.
-Drivers should be aware that:
+Taxi and private hire drivers should be aware that:

 There are around 600 taxi ranks in London and this number is growing.
-Taxi ranks are located at most large transport hubs including mainline train stations, and many customers rely on them to complete their journeys.
+Taxi ranks are located at most large transport hubs including National Rail train stations, and many customers rely on them to complete their journeys.

 Find out more about taxi ranks and locations, including information on ranks policy and how to suggest locations for new ranks.